recalledz/project-start/docs/09-skill-proficiency.md

 Each disciple rolls two random skill affinities when created.
 These grant either 1.5× or 3× XP for the chosen skills.
 Attributes other than Intelligence do not affect proficiency gain.

+### In-game Implementation
+Proficiency XP is applied every tick while a disciple performs a task.
+The base rates above are multiplied by the disciple's Intelligence modifier and any affinity bonuses.